-We always encourage people starting a new food business to speak to one of Basildon Council's Food Safety officers at an early stage;
+We always encourage people starting a new food business to check out the advice on the Food Stardards Agency Website at an early stage;

-- to seek advice on whether the premises you have in mind are suitable for use as a food business
+- to see whether the premises you have in mind are suitable for use as a food business

-- to establish what if any work is needed to comply with food safety requirements
+- to establish what if any work you might need to do to comply with food safety requirements

-- to establish what if any work is needed to prevent accidents to staff and the public.
+- to establish what if any work might be needed to prevent accidents to staff and the pubic.

 Planning rights and building control approval